grizzlybearington/Steam-Montage/README.md

 | width         | Sets width of montage.
 Defaults to 10.|

 That's it!
 SteamMontage will take care of the rest!
-SteamMontage will output a file _montage.jpg_ wherever it is located.
+SteamMontage will output _montage.jpg_ wherever it is located.

 Note: **Any file named _montage.jpg_ (including previous montages) in the SteamMontage folder will be overridden.**